jsstokes/challenge/README.md

 # Challenge
 This repository contains the results of my Orkes Challenge.

+## Object
+Create a workflow
+# Challenge
+This repository contains the results of my Orkes Challenge.
 It is a clone of the Orkes javascript-sdk-examples repo with minimal changes required for the challenge.

 ## Objective